 As an MSP, your reputation is only as good as your data.
+And after working with 100 vCIOs as they progress on their Strategic Business Review journey, we know that on average, the data doesn’t look good.
 If your data is suspect, your clients might question the quality of your services.

 Let’s start by considering the data we have.
-We track our clients’ assets (hardware and software) warranty and purchase dates, supported and Office 365 users, vendor contract and subscription renewals, and operating systems.
+As an MSP, we should already have access to our clients’ assets (hardware and software) warranty and purchase dates, supported and Microsoft 365 users, vendor contract and subscription renewals, and operating systems.
 With this data we provide insights on:

 - Budget forecasts